 Java is a platform-independent language and runtime system developed by Oracle.
 It allows creation of applets which are interactive applications that can be run within Java-enabled Web browsers.
 It has been ported to virtually every platform and operating system in existence.

 Java is available on all supported Athena platforms in the form of the Java Development Kit (JDK).
-The current Athena default release is 1.7.0_21 (Linux 32/64).
-The latest 1.5 release is 1.5.0_22, and the latest 1.6 release is 1.6.0_38.
+The current Athena default release is 1.8.0_172 (Linux 32/64).
+The latest 1.5 release is 1.5.0_22, and the latest 1.6 release is 1.6.0_38 and the the latest 1.7 release is 1.7.0_79.
 Many older releases are still available- see links to these from /afs/athena.mit.edu/software/java for details.
-Add-ons include Java3d, Java Advanced Imaging (with Image I/O) (JAI) and Java Web Start.
+Add-ons in releases prior to JDK 9 include Java3d, Java Advanced Imaging (with Image I/O) (JAI) and Java Web Start.

-Please note that recent Athena releases now include a version of the JDK in the release (i.e. not in one of the Java lockers).
-But note also that the version in the release may not include all the add-ons that are installed in the Java lockers (Java3d, JAI...).
-To ensure getting the locker version, add the java locker with the -f command line switch: add -f java.
+Please note that Athena releases include a separate version of the JDK (i.e. not in one of the Java lockers).
+But note also that the version in the release may not include all the add-ons that are installed in the Java lockers (Java3d, JAI...) and is likely to be older.
+To ensure getting the locker version, add the java locker with the -f command line switch: add -f java (or add -f java_v1.8.0_45 to get a specific version like 1.8.0_45)

-Local 1.7.0 documentation starts here; Java 3d documentation is here, Java Advanced Imaging I/O documentation is here and Java Advanced Imaging documentation is here.
+Local 10.0.1 documentation starts here; 9.0.4 documentation starts here; 1.8.0 documentation is here; 1.7.0 documentation starts here; Java 3d documentation is here, Java Advanced Imaging I/O documentation is here and Java Advanced Imaging documentation is here.

 netBeans is Oracle's Java integrated development environment, written in Java and currently available on Athena.